SciFin-Team/SciFin/CONTRIBUTING.md

 ### Templates:

 To help development and avoid too much typing, some templates for functions and classes are provided in [coding_templates.md](https://github.com/SciFin-Team/SciFin/wiki/docs/coding_templates.md).
+Don't hesitate to make use of them!

-### Syntax advice:
+### Syntax Advice:

 Going more into details, some good practice to keep the code clear are the following: